Home Sale & Rental Property Inspections

 The City of Lake Saint Louis requires all rental properties to be inspected and registered.
 A new rental inspection is required between each tenant change.
 Please visit the Citizenserve Online Portal to submit the application for your inspection request.
 Municipal inspections are not required for home sales, however, the Lake Saint Louis Fire District may require an inspection for both rental and home sales.
 Please contact the Lake Saint Louis Fire District directly to schedule a home sale and/or rental inspection.

-The new Ordinance requires that owners, agents, or managers who are responsible for dwelling units offered for rent or lease, and are within the corporate limits of the City of Lake Saint Louis, register those properties with the Chief Building Official.
-The new Ordinance shall be in full force and effect on February 2nd, 2009.
+This Ordinance requires that owners, agents, or managers who are responsible for dwelling units offered for rent or lease, and are within the corporate limits of the City of Lake Saint Louis, register those properties with the Chief Building Official.
+The Ordinance has been in full force and effect since February 2nd, 2009.
 Newly constructed dwelling units which are offered for rent or lease must also be registered with the Chief Building Official prior to the initial occupancy.

 The fee for inspecting an unoccupied detached rental dwelling unit is $75.
 The fee for inspecting an unoccupied attached rental dwelling unit is $30.
 The fee for inspecting any occupied rental dwelling unit is twice the fee charged for an unoccupied unit.

-Questions regarding this new Ordinance and its requirements can be directed to the Lake Saint Louis Building Division at 636-625-1200.
+Questions regarding this Ordinance and its requirements can be directed to the Lake Saint Louis Building Division at 636-625-7937.